Advertisement

 Additional Notes

-Mainstream Vouchers for non-elderly persons with disabilities are offered as a preference from the Housing Choice Voucher (HCV) waiting list.
-Therefore, the application process, open date, and other relevant details align with the HCV program.
+These vouchers are for non-elderly persons with disabilities and are managed as a preference from the Housing Choice Voucher waitlist.

 Other Programs